 No matter what level of experience our students bring with them, by working with varying materials, sizes, time limits, and environments, each student's comfort zone rapidly expands to encompass new creative territory.
-Experimentation, collaboration, and online resources like our Foundations Program website create a shared experience that introduces students to each other and to the breadth of experiences ahead in the School of Art.
+Experimentation, collaboration, and online resources create a shared experience that introduces students to each other and to the breadth of experiences ahead in the School of Art.

 Drawing is a powerful component of any artistic practice as the best way to quickly visualize any idea.
-Drawing I gives every student powerful tools to capture what they see accurately through observation, and to understand better why the interaction between our eyes, brains, and hands makes this skill so challenging to beginners and so valuable to those that master it.
+Drawing I and Drawing II give every student powerful tools to capture what they see accurately through observation, and to understand better why the interaction between our eyes, brains, and hands makes this skill so challenging to beginners and so valuable to those that master it.

+This course introduces the basic principles of composition in three dimensions.
+Exercises and assignments are designed to heighten sensitivity to the visual environment and to provide a challenging introduction to a variety of media and methods for generating form.
+In addition to developing technical proficiency with a variety of materials, emphasis will be placed on visual literacy and critical thinking skills.
 3D Composition brings the same ideas introduced in 2D into physical space.
-3D also has four main components: ORDER, REPRESENTATION, STRATEGIES and CONCEPTS.
-Before students get into the intro level studio courses, which delve deeply into how artists work in different materials, 3D Composition uses simple techniques to investigate why artists make what they make.
+3D also has four main components: FABRICATION, CASTING AND CARVING, ORDER, and REPRESENTATION.
+Before students get into the intro level studio courses, which delve deeply into how artists work in different materials, 3D Composition uses simple techniques to investigate how to communicate ideas through sculptural works.